adopted girl

 The Day We Met You

-A six year old little girl named Meili is not happy about her parents' decision to adopt a child.
+A six year old little girl named Meili is not happy about her parents' decision to add a new child to the family.
 Meili was adopted from China by her loving parents and she thinks her family is the perfect size.
 Soon she comes to realize that her baby sister, who is coming from Haiti, will complete their family and she cannot wait to be a big sister.

 Yes, I'm Adopted!

-Adoption is something that should be celebrated by every child.
-In this joyful book, a young boy takes the reader through his adoption journey step by step until he is united with his loving family.
-This short, sweet story told in verse is an upbeat addition to a the adoption book category.
+A loving family is something that should be celebrated by every child.
+In this joyful book, a young boy takes the reader through his adoption journey step by step until he is united with his parents.
+This short, sweet story told in verse is an upbeat addition to a child's collection about this subject.

 Told from the experience of the author and her daughter, this story is about a couple who adopts a baby from a distant place.
-Beautiful illustrations and lovely verse work together to convey the beauty, love, and unique experience of families who come together through adoption.
+Beautiful illustrations and lovely verse work together to convey the beauty, love, and unique experience of families who come together through this beautiful journey.

-A baby squirrel is adopted from birth into a loving rabbit family.
+A baby squirrel is united at birth with a loving rabbit family.
 He experiences a wide range of emotions which he can freely express with his parents.
 One day, the squirrel even gets to meet his first family with the blessing of his parents.
 This story is perfect for young children with its gentle, rhyming verse and appealing illustrations.

 When the Babies Came to Stay